#01

 Register with your local authority

-Before you jump straight into whipping up bao buns and brisket, you must first make sure to register your business
+Before you jump straight into whipping up bao buns and brisket, you must first make sure you register your business.

-This is a legal requirement and we recommend you register at least 28 days before you plan to start trading.
+It is a legal requirement to register at least 28 days before you plan to start trading.

 #02